 Could you be in the running for a Talent in Logistics Award?

 At the conference, which takes place on 21st June 2018 at the Telford International Centre in the West Midlands, delegates will have the opportunity to attend engaging seminars, thought-provoking panel discussions and lively debates.
 As it provides such a relevant professional development opportunity, members of CILT UK will be awarded 3 hours CPD for attending.
-The agenda

 has been designed to address some of the most important issues facing Transport, Training, HR and Learning and Development Managers, as well as Forklift and LGV driving Instructors.
 For example, one seminar will cover 'Forklift training myths - when to train, when not to train', exploring and dispelling the common misconceptions about materials handling equipment training which could be costing businesses money, or exposing them to risk.